 These types of windings are applied for measurement devices and decade banks.
 The drawback of these methods is the difficulty of the manufacturing process.

 Wirewound resistors can roughly be classified in two types: precision and power.
-They can be modified for use in current and temperature sensors and potentiometers.
+They can be modified for use in current sensors, temperature sensors, and potentiometers.
 These versatile resistors can be used in a wide range of applications.

 Another type of coating is vitreous enamel.
-This traditional coating has good insulating properties at low temperatures, but at full rated temperature the insulation is considerably less.
-This property makes it less common.
-The maximum working surface temperature is up to 400°C. TCR varies from 75 to 200 ppm/°C. Typical resistance values are in the range from 1 Ω to 10 kΩ.
+This traditional coating has good insulating properties at low temperatures, but the insulating capability is reduced when operated at the full rated temperature.
+This property makes it less commonly used.
+The maximum working surface temperature is up to 400 °C. The TCR varies from 75 to 200 ppm/°C, and typical resistance values are in the range from 1 Ω to 10 kΩ.

-For the highest dissipation values the resistor has a aluminum case with fins.
+For the highest power dissipation values, wirewound resistors have an aluminum case with fins.
 These fins give a larger surface area from which to dissipate heat, letting the resistor handle more power without being damaged.
 These resistors have a ceramic core and a silicone resin coating, encased in an aluminum extrusion.
 The surface is anodized to maintain a good insulation resistance.
-These resistors have a typical power rating of 25 to 50 watts.
-This assumes that the resistor will be mounted on a metal surface, so that the heat can dissipate better.
-The maximum surface temperature is around 300 °C and the TCR is low with around 25 ppm/°C for the ohmic values above 50 Ω. Usually the TCR is higher for lower resistance values.
+These power wirewound resistors have a typical power rating of 25 to 50 W. This assumes that the resistor will be mounted on a metal surface to assist with the power dissipation.
+The maximum surface temperature is around 300 °C and the TCR is low with around 25 ppm/°C for resistance values above 50 Ω. Usually the TCR is higher for lower resistance values.

 Wirewound resistors are often used in circuit breakers or as fuses.
 To make a fusible resistor, the manufacturer attaches a small spring to one end of the resistor.
 A small amount of solder will hold this spring in place.
 If current and heat through the resistor gets high enough, the solder will melt and the spring will pop up and open the circuit.
 Because of their high power capabilities, wirewound resistors are common in circuit breaker applications.
 The may be used as components in a large circuit breaker device, or may act as circuit breakers themselves.